Teaching English Volunteer Project Costa Rica - San Jose

 - Setting up educational games and activities

 Please note that schools in Costa Rica are closed from the third week of December until the second week of February and there is a two week holiday from the first week of July.
-When schools are closed, Teaching English volunteers usually teach in precarios (urban slums), community centers or churches.
+When schools are closed, Teaching English volunteers usually teach in precarios (urban slums), after school programs, community centers or churches.

 Why do Teaching English volunteering in San Jose with IVHQ?